Why Study Medicine in English at the University of Traditional Medicine in Armenia?

 - The first two years of the programme pay special attention to pre-clinical theory and study, with the next four years much more focused on clinical study.

-- The final year includes a one-year medical internship and you will also need to complete all state exams for licensing.
+- In the final year, students will need to complete all state exams for licensing.

 - Graduates may choose to continue with their specialisation in Armenia, but their degree and licence will also entitle them to go to a country of their choosing worldwide.